mbarbin/provider/doc/docs/tutorials/provider-explicit/README.md

 val id : (module A : Id) -> A.t -> A.t = <fun>
 ```

-As you can see above, constructs of these kinds are currently not in the
-language, but they are introduced in the version `5.5` of OCaml.
-We'll make
+Constructs of these kinds were introduced in the version `5.5` of OCaml.
-sure to update that part of the doc when we migrate to these new features!

 Back to our tutorial: we titled it *provider-explicit* in reference to this.
 In the pattern we present here, functions take an additional *provider*